girafe-ai/ml-course/README.md

 Main repository for machine learning course at MIPT.
 All the learning materials are available here.

+## `Important` current repository structure

+* on `master` branch previous term materials are stored to give a quick and comprehensive overview
+* on `basic` and `advanced` branches materials for current launches are being published

+Later (after the term ends) we will merge a new state to master as `fall_2019`.

 ## Video lectures

 are available on [youtube playlist](https://www.youtube.com/playlist?list=PL4_hYwCyhAvasRqzz4w562ce0esEwS0Mt)